O3b: History

 free fast onboard wi-fi internet access.

 In June 2021, SES joined the Amazon Web Services Direct Connect Delivery Partner programme, using the O3b constellation (and SES' fleet of geostationary satellites) to provide customers access to AWS cloud-based applications and services from locations around the world with limited or no terrestrial communications, and to provide the cloud provider a backup network if their infrastructure fails.

 In August 2021, Microsoft became the first cloud provider customer for O3b, with Microsoft buying managed satellite connectivity services from SES for the Microsoft Azure cloud computing service.
-Microsoft is initially using the existing first generation O3b satellites, before upgrading to the faster broadband speeds from the forthcoming O3b mPOWER satellites when they come into operation in 2022.
-(In November 2022, SES announced that the start of the O3b mPOWERservice was delayed until Q3 2023).
+Microsoft is initially using the existing first generation O3b satellites, later upgrading to the faster broadband speeds from second generation O3b mPOWER satellites.

 In December 2021, SES's wholly owned subsidiary SES Government Solutions (now SES Space & Defense) announced that the US Army has conducted trials of commercial satellite constellations in multiple orbits, including the O3b satellite system, as part of the effort to establish Multi-Domain Operations.

 In December 2021, Honeywell, Hughes Network Systems and SES demonstrated multi-orbit high-speed airborne connectivity for military customers using Honeywell's JetWave MCX terminal and a Hughes HM-series modem, and SES satellites in both medium Earth orbit (MEO) and geostationary orbit (GEO).
 The tests achieved full duplex data rates of more than 40 megabits per second via a number of SES' (GEO) satellites including GovSat-1, and the O3b satellite constellation, with connections moving between GEO/MEO links in under 30 sec.

 In May 2022, in conjunction with Kazakhstani mobile network operator, Kcell, SES used the O3b satellite constellation to demonstrate that MEO satellites could be used to provide high-speed 3G and 4G connectivity to remote regions of Kazakhstan for reliable video calling, conferencing and streaming, and web browsing, with a latency five times lower than on the existing platform based on geostationary orbit satellites.

-On 16 December 2022, the first two of SES's next generation MEO satellite constellation, O3b mPOWER were successfully launched.
-The satellites will take approximately six months to reach their designated medium Earth orbit and for commissioning, and the O3b mPower service is expected to begin operations alongside the existing O3b constellation in Q3 2023.
+On 16 December 2022, the first two (of 13) of SES's next generation O3b mPOWER (MEO) satellite constellation were successfully launched.
+O3b mPOWER 3 and 4 were launched on 28 April 2023 and O3b mPOWER 5 and 6 on 12 November 2023, and with six satellites in MEO, the service began commercial operation alongside the existing first generation O3b satellites in April 2024.
+O3b mPOWER 7 and 8 were launched in December 2024 and began service in June 2025.